Teriyaki Beef Jerky

 Our biggest gripe about most store-bought teriyaki beef jerky is that the teriyaki flavor itself is too bold.
 It’s fine for one or two pieces, but it quickly wears out its welcome.
 Our recipe produces a milder, more subtle teriyaki flavor, which we find to be more suitable for beef jerky.
 The last thing we want to is to make a large batch of jerky, only to be burnt out on it after a few pieces.

 Including the Prague powder #1 in the marinade is optional, but it can help the jerky last longer as it acts as a preservative.
 Or, if you prefer to avoid additional preservatives, just leave it out.
-When using the Prague powder #1, jerky may last a few weeks in the fridge or two weeks in an airtight container at room temperature.
-Without using the Prague powder, your jerky can last for two or so weeks in the fridge.

 How to Make Beef Jerky in a Dehydrator

 Mix the beef into the marinade, seal completely, and let sit 12-24 hours in the refrigerator.
-Once it’s ready, load it up on the dehydrator racks and turn the temperature to 160F.
+Once it’s ready, load it up on the dehydrator racks and turn the temperature to 145F.
 We cook ours for about 4-6 hours, depending on how thick the cuts are.
 At around 4 hours, we start taking out the thinner slices so they don’t overcook, patting down any oil that might have risen to the surface.

 At the end, we have a giant batch of delicious homemade beef jerky that should last us way longer than it actually does!